‘THE HOBBIT: THE DESOLATION OF SMAUG’

 The movie’s title refers to the blackened, burnt land close to Erebor where the deserted city of Dale lies.
 It’s the area where Smaug made his attack many years ago and took over the kingdom of Erebor from the Dwarves for the sake of gold and treasure.
 Now Thorin’s company return to reclaim Erebor.

 ‘The Hobbit: The Desolation of Smaug’ was released on DVD and Blu-ray in 2014.
 I first purchased the 5-disc extended edition of the film on DVD.
 This had new extra footage and 9 hours of special features.
-My parents and I now have this film in ‘The Hobbit’/’The Lord of the Rings’ Blu-ray box set.
+My parents and I currently have the film as part of ‘The Hobbit’/’The Lord of the Rings’ 30-disc set on Blu-ray.

 When I originally purchased the 5-disc extended edition of the film on DVD, it was in Brighton where I was attending the ‘Doctor Who’ convention ‘Timey Wimey 1’ in November 2014.
 I look back at that time with fond memories, but I’m very pleased that we have the film in the 30-disc Blu-ray box set.

 I greatly enjoyed the movie’s opening flashback scene.
 It takes place in Bree and it’s set twelve months before ‘The Hobbit’ began.
 The scene has Gandalf meeting Thorin at the Prancing Pony to talk about the Quest for Erebor.
 It was pretty thrilling to revisit Bree in this film, having seen it in the ‘LOTR’.